How To Get Tickets To The Louvre

 Security checks

-This is completely up to you, really.
-Many say that one full day is not enough to see all of the Louvre.
-If you opt for a guided tour, this normally takes around 2 hours but it literally only covers the highlights – after that you will have more time to continue exploring on your own pace.
+You will hear people say that one full day is not enough to see all of the Louvre.
+If you opt for a guided tour, this normally takes around 2 hours but it only covers the highlights – after that you will have more time to continue exploring at your own pace.

 Toilets at the Louvre